Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mike-woodiwiss.md
 ---

 All German residents need health insurance.
 It pays for your healthcare when you are sick.

 You must choose health insurance yourself.

-This guide explains how German health insurance works, and helps you choose the best health insurance for your needs.
+There are hundreds of options.
+This guide explains how German health insurance works, how to choose the best health insurance for your needs.

 {% include "_blocks/tableOfContents.html" %}